 - Gently massage the gums

 Then, you can proceed to drink water or any beverage of your choice or consume food after you complete the steps above, there is no need to brush again.
-In fact, Ayurveda literature advises that you don’t brush your teeth after oil pulling so that the oil acts as a protective barrier of your teeth.
+In fact, Ayurveda literature advises that you don’t brush your teeth after doing it so that the oil acts as a protective barrier of your teeth.

-Traditionally, sesame oil is used for oil pulling.
-But coconut oil, olive oil and sunflower oil are some of the other oils popularly used for oil pulling.
+Traditionally, sesame oil is used for this purpose.
+But coconut oil, olive oil and sunflower oil are some of the other best oils for oil pulling used popularly.
 As each of those oils has its own set of merits, it boils down to availability and personal preference.
 So, you can try each one out and opt for the one that suits you the best.

 Note: It is essential to use food-grade, possibly organic and cold-pressed oils without any additives such as preservatives to reap the maximum benefit.